skmechatronics/webjet-coding-test/webjet-entertainment-ui/README.md

 - Custom elements such as a large scroll bar for ease of use
 - Replacement posters when the URL can't be fetched
 - Newest movie first
+- An error page that auto retries every 5 seconds and then 15seconds after 3 failures if there's an API issue